evillgenius75/k8s_appdev_adv/2_Advanced_K8S_API/2_2_Advanced_API_Deployment.md

 When a pod is evicted using the eviction API, it is gracefully terminated

-### Lab 2.6 - Creat ea deployment with replicas, an update strategy and assign a Pod disruption budget
+### Lab 2.6 - Create a deployment with replicas, an update strategy and assign a Pod disruption budget

 First create a very basic deployment that will deploy an nginx container with nginx 1.7.9